StevenMBartell/CASM_CMB/README.md

 # CASM_CMB
-Source code for combined farm pond, stream, and wetland CASM
+Source code for combined farm pond, stream, and wetland CASM (Comprehensive Aquatic System Model)

 The casm_CMB.f file is the fortran source code for the combined CASM version.
 This code has been compiled and executed using gfortran under Windows 10.